KenzKD/Blender-Node-Layout-Organizer/README.md

 # Blender-Node-Layout-Organizer

 This is a work in progress Addon to help automatically organise node layouts based on the work of the [Node Arrange an Official Addon](https://github.com/blender/blender-addons/blob/master/node_arrange.py).
 I am currently working on it in my freetime to improve/change some of its functionality.
-As of now I have not changed much of the origianl code and have been researching solutions.
+As of now I have not changed much of the original code and have been researching solutions and features that I wish to implement.

 ## Features to be Implemented
 - [ ] 1) Implement Rudimentary Sugiyama Layout